 The SSD or SSI lump sum is disregarded (exempt) for nine months following the month of receipt.
 See Resource chart p.
 6. When the recipient responds to the Stenson notice with bank statements that show that resources are now above the Medicaid limit and the recipient received an SSI/SSD lump sum in the last nine months, be sure to attach the SSA Award Letter awarding the lump sum, and explain that the nine months has not yet elapsed.

-A. MEDICAID prescription drug coverage is excellent coverage.
-If client is able to keep Medicaid as described through the procedures above, then that is the optimal solution.
+A. MEDICAID prescription drug coverage continues if client is able to keep Medicaid as described through the procedures above.
 If client has too high a spend-down to keep Medicaid on an ongoing basis and is not financially able to join a pooled trust, here's how s/he can obtain help for cost of prescription drugs.

 1. If client has Medicare as well as Medicaid ("Dual eligible)"-- Medicaid will assign her to a Medicare Part D drug plan, if she's not enrolled already.
 When Medicaid auto-assigns a client to a Medicare Part D plan, it is done at random.
 Hence, just because the client was autoenrolled in a Medicare Part D plan, does not necessarily mean that this is the plan that will cover all her medications with the least utilization management (restrictions).
 See How to choose a Medicare Part D Plan.
 Until this assignment is made, she can use Medicaid for her prescriptions.
 By having Medicaid, she will automatically be enrolled in "Extra Help," the subsidy that makes Part D somewhat affordable.
 See Pathways to Extra Help and Medicare Part D materials.